kevinfarrugia/react-recipes/recipes/pure-caveats.md

-# `React.PureComponent` caveats
+# Pure component caveats

-When used appropriately, pure components can boost your application's performance by avoiding useless renders.
+When used appropriately, [pure components](./pure.md) can boost your application's performance by avoiding useless renders.
 A pure component performs a _shallow comparison_ of its `props` and `state` against their previous values and skips the re-render if nothing has (shallowly) changed.

 This shallow comparison is reasonably fast, and definitely faster than a re-render.
 But it's still a cost, and in some cases, you may find that some prop has surprisingly changed even though it didn't look like it.
 The pure component does the shallow comparison, and then re-renders anyways, and you get the worst of both worlds.